PotassiumPill/SerialLibraryExample/README.md

 ### Add Functionality to UART Stack
 1) Navigate to the [hardware](/SerialLibraryExample/serial_controllers/serial_uart/hardware) directory under the [serial_uart](/SerialLibraryExample/serial_controllers/serial_uart) directory.
 2) Add a new header to this directory for your chip, ie `uart_chipname.h`.
-3) Define a namespace for your hardware specific functions, any hardware specific enums, and an enum for naming the extra parameters.
+3) Define a namespace for your hardware specific functions, define `NUM_EXTRA_UART_PARAMS` with the number of hardware-specific parameters you want to include, any hardware specific enums, and an enum for naming the extra parameters.
 For example:
 ```
 #ifndef __UART_CHIPNAME_H__
 #define __UART_CHIPNAME_H__

+#define NUM_EXTRA_UART_PARAMS 4

 #include "chip.h"
 #include "serial_uart/uart_hal.h"